hound-search/hound/README.md

 There are a couple of ways to get Hound to index private repositories:

 * Use the `file://` protocol.
-This allows you to index any local folder, so you can clone the repository locally and then reference the files directly.
+This allows you to index a local clone of a repository.
 The downside here is that the polling to keep the repo up to date will not work.
+(This also doesn't work on local folders that are not of a supported repository type.)
 * Use SSH style URLs in the config: `"url" : "git@github.com:foo/bar.git"`.
 As long as you have your [SSH keys](https://help.github.com/articles/generating-ssh-keys/) set up on the box where Hound is running this will work.